 - Delete unnecessary ‘that’ in sentences.
 If you see this word on your resume, read it without the word and see if removing it doesn’t change its meaning.
 If it doesn’t and the sentence is grammatically correct, remove it.
 You’ll be surprised how often you don’t need this extra word.

-- Remove ‘very’, ‘really’ and the adverbs.
-Phrases with the words ‘very’ and ‘really’ can either do without those extras, or be written in a simplified form.
+- Remove ‘very,’ ‘really’ and other adverbs.
+Phrases with the words ‘very’ and ‘really’ can either do without those extras or be written in a simplified form.
 “Executed a very successful product launch” is the same as “Executed a successful product launch.”

 2. Avoid Repeating Information on Your Resume

 Did you do the same tasks for multiple employers?
 You don’t need to mention all those tasks for every employer.
 Pick one task where you shined for each employer, until you've distributed all the similar tasks across your employment history.
-This will still demonstrate your skills, but help keep your resume length down.
+This will still demonstrate your skills, but help you stick to a good resume length.

 For example, sales, customer service, and problem solving are common tasks for different jobs.
 Let's say you got a sales award or exceeded a monthly quota for one company, received praised for your customer service skills in another company, and solved a problem for one of your previous teams.
 Separate those three accomplishments in three work history entries on your resume.
 You’ll accomplish three things with this strategy: